falcosecurity/deploy-kubernetes/kubernetes/README.md

 - `falco`: Executes the Falco binary.
 - `falcoctl-artifact-follow`: Utilizes falcoctl's functionality to watch for updated rules.

 The template daemonset setup does not handle the method of extracting Falco logs from the container to their final destination (such as a data lake or SIEM).
-You can explore using tools like `falco-exporter`, `falcosidekick`, or create custom solutions.

 ### Deploy to Kubernetes